sdiehl/zero-to-qed/docs/src/14_tactics.md

 ```lean
 {{#include ../../src/ZeroToQED/Tactics.lean:sorry_admit}}
 ```

+> [!WARNING]
+> Any theorem containing `sorry` is marked as unsound and propagates this flag to anything that depends on it.
+Use `#check @myTheorem` to see if a theorem is sorry-free.
+Mathlib rejects all PRs containing sorry.
+During development, `sorry` is invaluable for sketching proofs top-down, but treat each one as a debt to be paid.

 ### swap
 The `swap` tactic exchanges the first two goals in the goal list, letting you work on the second goal first when that is more convenient.